 The Student Health Service promotes a healthy lifestyle through health education and health maintenance.
-A physician-directed medical staff offers urgent care, illness care, physical examinations, counseling, limited psychiatric care, allergy injections, immunizations, gynecological services, pharmacy, laboratory, sports medicine clinic, referral to specialists, confidential HIV testing, and travel information.
+A physician-directed medical staff offers urgent care, illness care, physical examinations, counseling, limited psychiatric care, allergy injections, immunizations, gynecological services, pharmacy, laboratory, sports medicine clinic, referral to specialists, and medical information and vaccinations related to travel to international destinations.

-A full staff is available by appointment during clinic hours (fall and spring semesters): 8:30 a.m. -noon; 1:30 p.m.- 4 p.m., Monday-Friday and Monday-Thursday during the summer.
+A full staff is available by appointment during clinic hours (fall and spring semesters): 8:30 a.m.

+-noon; 1:30 p.m.- 4 p.m., Monday-Friday and Monday-Thursday during the summer.
 A limited staff is available for urgent care and observation twenty-four hours a day, 7 days a week, when school is in session during the academic year.
-The services of the staff are covered by tuition.
-There is a charge for medications, laboratory tests, observation care, and some supplies and services.
+The services of the staff are covered by the student health fee.
+In addition, there are discounted "feefor-service" charges for medications, laboratory tests, observation care, and some supplies and services (such as minor surgery).
 Payment can be made using cash, check, or Deacon Dollars.
 The charge can also be placed on the student's account in Financial and Accounting Services.
 A copy of the statement is given to the student to file with their insurance company.